jinghuazhao/software-notes/R/README.md

 A note about Windows -- the --arch x84 is very useful for using all available RAM.

-We assume that Ubuntu 18.04 is used.
+We assume below that Ubuntu 18.04 is used.

-R can be installed with
+1. R can be installed with
 ```{bash}
 sudo apt install r-base-core
 sudo apt install r-base-dev